Onnichan/Onnichan/README.md

 ![](https://images.wallpapersden.com/image/download/castle-rock-poster_a2pmZmaUmZqaraWkpJRoaWdlrWZuZ2k.jpg)

 ## Hi there 👋.
 I'm Daniel nice to meet you.
-## Web developer from Tacna.
-I'm passionate about technology and all the possible solutions that can be made with different technologies and more. 🤘🤘
+## Web developer from Tacna, Peru.
+I'm passionate about technology and all the possible solutions that can be made with different technologies. 🤘🤘

-Here are some ideas to get you started:
+Here are some activities:

 - 🔭 I’m currently working on freelance
 - 🌱 I’m currently learning ReactJS and Angular